EuroProofNet/europroofnet.github.io/_pages/grants.md

 - A letter from the host confirming that he or she will receive the applicant.
 - A quote for the travel in euros (screen capture).

 Be careful to check flight/train tickets that you can modify or cancel for free or at little cost (possibly by taking some insurance).

 **Documents to provide for ITCGs**

 Proposals must be made through the [e-COST system](https://e-services.cost.eu/activity/grants/add?type=ITCG) (you need to add a bank account on your profile first).
 The following documents must be uploaded:

-- The application form provided by e-COST which requires:
+- The application [template](ITCG-application-template.docx) which requires:
   - Details of the conference (title and dates)
   - Details of the presentation (title, abstract)
   - Relevance wrt EuroProofNet [objectives](../description) (max 500 words)